Inspired by a meal and moments of reflection at the Louvre in Paris, these Phoenix cultural attractions are elevating the dining experience.

 The café also features a robust lines of local, regional and international wines, including Pillsbury’s Wild Child White from Cochise County, Arizona.

 Though the menu evolves with the seasons, Southwestern art aficionados have dined on Courtyard Café permanent favorites like the Heard signature meatloaf made with ground bison, ground beef, applewood-smoked bacon, grilled onions, house-made smoky tomato jam and country white bread for years.
-Other long-time culinary fixtures at the café include the warm tepary bean sala, acclaimed posole and fry bread.
+Other long-time culinary fixtures at the café include the warm tepary bean salad, acclaimed posole and fry bread.

-The cozy home-like feel of the Heard makes the quaint restaurant and its lush courtyard patio the perfect midday space to refuel and reflect on the museum’s historical significance to cultural preservation of the region.
+The cozy feel of the Heard makes the quaint restaurant and its lush courtyard patio the perfect midday space to refuel and reflect on the museum’s historical significance to cultural preservation of the region.